-The wah effect is, in essence, a resonant bypass filter whose boosted frequency is linked to a pedal treadle that can be swept up and down the frequency spectrum.
+An effect originally inspired by this trumpet trick, the wah effect is, in essence, a resonant bypass filter whose boosted frequency is linked to a pedal treadle that can be swept up and down the frequency spectrum.
 This produces a nasal tone similar to the one human voice makes when slowly moving from a “w” to an “a” sound (or vice-versa) – hence the name “wah.”
-The first wah pedal was inspired by this trumpet effect.

 A BRIEF HISTORY OF THE WAH PEDAL

 | Click here to expand this section |